-The first full weekend in June is a free weekend when anybody can fish without a fishing license in Colorado.
+The first full weekend in June is a free weekend when anybody can fish without a fishing license.
 At all other times, a fishing license is required for anyone who is 16 or older who fishes in the state.
 A license is good for a full year, from April 1 to March 31 of the next year.

 There are different costs for residents and non-residents of the state.
 With some exceptions, each person must also purchase a $10 Habitat Stamp along with their fishing license.
 These funds are used to operate the Colorado Wildlife Habitat Protection Program.

-Residents of Colorado who have lived in the state for at least 6 months, documented by a valid Colorado driver’s license or other verifiable ID, pay according to the following fee structure:
+Residents of Colorado who have lived in the state for at least 6 months, documented by a valid Colorado driver’s license or other verifiable ID, pay per the following fee structure:

 - 1 day fishing – $9